Nearly Optimal Approximation Rates for Deep Super ReLU Networks on Sobolev Spaces: Acknowledgments

-\acks{The work of Y. Y. are supported by National Institute of General Medical Sciences through grant 1R35GM146894.
 The work of H. Y. was partially supported by the US National Science Foundation under award DMS-2244988, DMS-2206333, and the Office of Naval Research Award N00014-23-1-2007.
-The work of Y. X. was supported by the Project of Hetao Shenzhen-HKUST Innovation Cooperation Zone HZQB-KCZYB-2020083.}
+The work of Y. X. was supported by the Project of Hetao Shenzhen-HKUST Innovation Cooperation Zone HZQB-KCZYB-2020083.